I Don't Want to Write About Singleness

 And maybe I’m the only one, but when I’m home with my dress hung in the closet and my makeup stained facecloth on the side of the tub, I find myself in bed scrolling through my ex’s Instagram, or those of my favourite Insta-couples whose lives are somehow perfectly colour coordinated.
 And a feeling of longing creeps up from my stomach, which is immediately swallowed down by a resoluteness to not be so damn pathetic.

 I grew up in a small, rural community where most girls are married by twenty-two.
 There is absolutely nothing wrong with this, and many of my married friends are very happy and fulfilled.
 The problem, however, is in the wonted idea that life doesn’t start until you find someone.
-Or rather, that your time alone is simply prologue – the book doesn’t really start until you’re in love.
+Or rather, that your time alone is simply prologue – the book doesn’t really begin until you’re in love.

 At eighteen I resented everything about this perspective, and so with little money and a very smug, better-than-thou-attitude, I left.
 I never wanted the fact that I was alone to stop me from doing something awesome, and I am thankful to say that this has truly become engrained in who I am.

 For me, independence was addictive, and singleness soon became synonymous with strength.
 While these feats may seem to be brave or simply boastful, they were also a sort of defence mechanism.
-The thought of having a boyfriend was sometimes appealing, but the realities of a codependent relationship were scarier than doing anything alone.
+The thought of having a boyfriend was sometimes appealing, but the realities of a codependent relationship were more terrifying than doing anything alone.

 There tends to be two reactions to singleness: desperation or defensiveness.
 While my tendency is clearly towards the latter, I admit that this is no better than the girl I always rolled my eyes at, the one who hates Valentine’s Day and can’t watch a rom-com without a severe emotional breakdown following because she “just wants to be in LOVE”.